Skip to content

 NVGT was made from the ground up to be able to run old BGT games as a start, as that was the original development goal of the project.
 With little modification to your codebase, you can quite easily make any BGT title written years ago run natively on a macbook with HRTF 3d audio in a new engine that gets updates!

 As more and more work was put into the engine, however, it became clear that using it as a means to simply restore a few old games was quite simply a waste of this engine's potential.
-There is a quite large group of really very smart people who would frankly rather use their brain and it's learning capacity to develop a good game for multiple platforms rather than learning how cl.exe/visual studio works or how to invoque gcc on wsl/terminal with scons/cmake first let alone learning a low enough level language to want to invoque such commands.
-I think that the group of people who would rather spend their finite time deciding what skills their npcs should have rather than whether to use bass, sound_lib (oh wait that wraps bass), synthiser, miniaudio, sdl's audio system or something else is larger than some would imagine, and nothing complete has come along since BGT to satisfy this sort of developer who would rather focus on mechanics and use some preselected libraries instead of focusing on low level internals and dealing with long drawn out compile times.
+There is a quite large group of really very smart people who would frankly rather use their brain and it's learning capacity to develop a good game for multiple platforms rather than learning how cl.exe/visual studio works or how to invoke gcc on wsl/terminal with scons/cmake first let alone learning a low enough level language to want to invoke such commands.
+I think that the group of people who would rather spend their finite time deciding what skills their npcs should have rather than whether to use bass, sound_lib (oh wait that wraps bass), synthiser, miniaudio, sdl's audio system or something else is larger than some would imagine, and nothing complete has come along since BGT to satisfy this sort of developer who would rather focus on mechanics and use some pre-selected libraries instead of focusing on low level internals and dealing with long drawn out compile times.

 In the beginning I just created NVGT because I wanted to continue my Survive the Wild project without rewriting it from scratch, but in the end what was created is a customizable game engine that, with a bit more work, may hopefully have the potential of being pleaseing and useful to everyone from those who want to restore an old bgt project to those who want to make a new game without worrying about the internals to maybe even some of those who want to be able to wrest their knowledge of and take a break from low level programming and dependency hunting to just simply create a game, like me.